Housing Selection Process

 - I commit to live in this living accommodation for the entire 2015–2016 academic year.

-- I understand that if my roommate, my suitemate, or I decide to leave this living environment for any reason (LOA, Withdraw, External Program, or Room Change) and we are unable to fill the vacancy, OHRL will attempt to fill the vacancy with a student who has indicated an interest in GNH so that its gender neutral status is preserved.
+- I understand that if my roommate, my suitemate, or I decide to leave this living environment for any reason (LOA, Withdrawal, External Program, Room Change or Other) and we are unable to fill the vacancy, OHRL will attempt to fill the vacancy with a student who has indicated an interest in GNH so that its gender neutral status is preserved.
 However, if no one is found to fill the vacancy, our suite may need to be disbanded and all those remaining in the group will be reassigned to housing with someone of the same sex or gender.